-Syrian army, Turkish force clash near border - state media
+Syrian army, Turkish forces clash near border - state media

 On Tuesday, the Turkey-backed Syrian rebels said they had captured an undisclosed number of Syrian army soldiers near Tel Hawa, in the countryside around Ras al Ain.
 A spokesman for the rebels said that the YPG had not fully withdrawn from the border area and that a new round of clashes were expected.

+“Getting the United States out of Syria was the one big interest Turkey, Russia and Iran had in common,” said Nicholas Danforth, senior visiting fellow at the German Marshall Fund.

+“But now Russia’s longstanding support for restoring the Syrian regime’s sovereignty will come into direct conflict with Turkey’s desire to project its interests and territory in northern Syria,” he said.

-Some 300,000 people have been displaced by Turkey’s offensive and 120 civilians have been killed, according to the Syrian Observatory for Human Rights, a UK-based war monitor.
+Some 300,000 people have been displaced and 120 civilians killed since Turkey’s incursion, according to the Syrian Observatory for Human Rights, a UK-based war monitor.

 The U.S. House voted 403-16 for a resolution calling on Trump to impose sanctions and other restrictions on Turkey and Turkish officials over its offensive in Syria.

-In Geneva, Assad’s government condemned what it called the occupation of its land while the Syrian opposition demanded justice at the opening of a U.N.-backed panel meant to usher in reconciliation, political reforms and free and fair elections as a basis for a lasting peace.
+In Geneva, Syrian President Bashar al-Assad’s government condemned what it called the occupation of its land while the Syrian opposition demanded justice at the opening of a U.N.-backed panel meant to usher in reconciliation, political reforms and free and fair elections as a basis for a lasting peace.

-Additional reporting by Daren Butler and Ezgi Erkoyun in Istanbul, Stephanie Nebehay in Geneva; Writing by Jonathan Spicer; Editing by Mark Heinrich
+Additional reporting by Daren Butler and Ezgi Erkoyun in Istanbul and Stephanie Nebehay in Geneva; Writing by Jonathan Spicer; Editing by Mark Heinrich